-SA2 would like to inform RAN2 that the Rel-19 specifications do not support option 2 nor option3.
-The Rel-19 architecture provides exposure capabilities, which may still need to be enhanced based on the outcome of the study, while the other specific capability required in option 2 or option 3 is not supported.
-Note Rel-19 AIML_CN is frozen now for SA2.
+SA2 would like to inform RAN2 that the Rel-19 specifications do not support option 2 nor option3:

+The Rel-19 architecture provides exposure capabilities, which may still need to be enhanced based on the outcome of the study

+gNB-to-OAM model data transfer is out of SA2 scope.

+gNB-to-CN model data transfer is unsupported in Rel-19 and out of scope for the R20 FS_AIML_CN_Ph2 study.

+Given RAN3's confirmation of gNB-to-OAM transfer support and SA2's limited R20 5GA TU, SA2 will not study gNB-to-CN transfer within the R20 FS_AIML_CN_Ph2 scope.

 To study non-OTA candidate solutions addition to the existing architecture, SA2 requires RAN2 / RAN Plenary to provide confirmation of the requirement.
 The decision is also subject to SA/SA2 planning.

 SA2 would also like to ask RAN2 about the difference between option 3 and the other 2 options.
 In particular, how option 3 and option 2 are different from the CN entity perspective?